Dealing with difficult feelings

 Sometimes emotions can take time to pass

 The more you blame yourself for how you are feeling, the worse you will likely feel.
-So try to let go of blame and do something positive for yourself.
+So try to let go of blame and do something to look after yourself.
+If we’re feeling really low, it can feel nearly impossible to do the things that we know will help us and this may make us feel even more self-critical.
+This may be a time where reaching for help is the best thing we can do for ourselves.

-Sometimes we might need additional help and it’s good to know what’s available.
-No matter what your concern, there are plenty of confidential options to support you.
+Everyone needs help at times and and help with our mental health is no different.
+It’s good to know what’s available.
+No matter what your concern, there are plenty of confidential, free or low cost options to support you.
 If your mood is not lifting it may be helpful to talk through how you’re feeling with a professional.
 They can help to lift some of the weight from your shoulders and may provide you with guidance or additional options to support you too.
 You will find a list of websites and links below which may be helpful.

 Useful Resources + links: